1/4 Oz South African Krugerrand Gold Coin (22k Purity)

-The name itself comes from combining the currency of the country, rand, with the last name of Paul Kruger, the famed former president of South Africa.
+The name itself comes from combining the currency of the country, the rand, with the last name of Paul Kruger, the famed former president of South Africa.
 Along with Kruger’s portrait, the coin’s obverse carries the inscriptions ‘South Africa’ and ‘Suid Afrika’ which highlight the varied languages across the country.
-Including both languages was important at the time, as it showed the joining of the two very different cultures within South Africa; the Afrikani and the Western.
+Including both languages was important at the time, as it showed the joining of two very different cultures within South Africa: the Afrikani and the Western.

 These coins were the easiest way for the locals of South Africa to invest in gold.
 The rest of the world was introduced to the coin during the 1970s’ great rally in gold prices.

-As mentioned above, the name of coin comes in part from the name of former President Paul Kruger.
+As mentioned above, the name of the coin comes in part from the name of former President Paul Kruger.
 Not only does the coin bear his name, his profile appears on the obverse side of the coin.
 Kruger is considered a hero in the country for his role in the Second Boer War against the British.

 Krugerrands are minted by the Rand Refinery - the South African Mint which is located in Centurion.
 The name Centurion may confuse some people, as before 1995 that area was known as Verwoerdburg.
 It was given the name Verwoerdburg in the same year that production of Krugerrands began - 1967.
 Prior to that, the area was known as Lyttleton.

-The quarter ounce coin is 22mm in diameter – nearly 7/8” and the thickness is 1.89mm (.074”).
+The quarter-ounce coin is 22mm in diameter – nearly 7/8” and the thickness is 1.89mm (.074”).
 The gold weight in grams is 7.776.

 Besides differences in weight, the Krugerrand is issued in two different versions related to the coin’s finish and appearance.
 These different styles are referred to as the bullion strike, which is the most common and the most popular among investors because of its lower cost, and the proof series.

 Proof coins are generally sold at a significant premium.
-However, the gold content is exactly the same as the comparable size bullion strike coin.
+However, the gold content is the same as the comparable size bullion strike coin.
 Often proof coins will not hold the additional premium over time, and their performance as an investment suffers.
-Unless you are a coin collector at heart, we recommend the bullion coins.
+Unless you are a coin collector at heart, we recommend bullion coins.

 Krugerrands are primarily valued based on their gold content and not intangible factors such as collectability.
 That isn’t to say collectors aren’t interested in these coins – they most certainly are.
 However, the Krugerrands and not particularly scarce.
 They have been produced in large quantities for the investment market.

-These coins are legal tender in South Africa.
+These South African coins are legal tender in South Africa.
 Although the coins do not circulate as currency, some people do use them to make payments.
-Of course few vendors accept them, even though they are recognized as a legal monetary form.
+Of course, few vendors accept them, even though they are recognized as a legal monetary form.
 Most merchants simply do not understand how to value them and/or do not want the task of converting the coins back to the fiat currency they are accustomed to.

-Although the price of gold plays a biggest part in determining the value of this coin, you may find that the mintage year can influence it.
+Although the price of gold plays the biggest part in determining the value of this coin, you may find that the mintage year can influence it.
 For example, coins from the first batch minted in 1967 often sell for a higher price than more recently issued coins.